juanlatorre/awesome-stars/README.md

 - [cristianbote/goober](https://github.com/cristianbote/goober) - 🥜 goober, a less than 1KB 🎉  css-in-js alternative with a familiar API
 - [final-form/react-final-form](https://github.com/final-form/react-final-form) - 🏁 High performance subscription-based form state management for React
 - [invertase/react-native-apple-authentication](https://github.com/invertase/react-native-apple-authentication) - A React Native library providing support for Apple Authentication on iOS and Android.
-- [kamilkisiela/bob](https://github.com/kamilkisiela/bob) - Build tool used in libraries maintained by The Guild
 - [EvanBacon/metro-minify-esbuild](https://github.com/EvanBacon/metro-minify-esbuild) - Use ESBuild to make your React Native code bundle faster.
 - [facebookexperimental/Recoil](https://github.com/facebookexperimental/Recoil) - Recoil is an experimental state management library for React apps.
 It provides several capabilities that are difficult to achieve with React alone, while being compatible with the newest features of R
 - [kennethjiang/js-file-download](https://github.com/kennethjiang/js-file-download) -